To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 Avoid alcohol when spending time outdoors in cold weather.
 It may give you a temporary sense of warmth, but ultimately it decreases awareness, impairs reaction and causes vasodilation (the blood vessels open or “dilate,” which increases your body’s heat loss).

 “Some people use lotions or ointments on the skin to prevent frostbite, but these creams actually make frostbite more likely,” said Bodemer.

 And for kids – while they may be reluctant to come inside if they are playing outdoors, it is important that they take a break from the cold.
 And if they are walking to school or waiting for the bus, dressing appropriately for the cold temps – even if they object – is critical for their safety.

 Treatment for frostbite

 Dr. Bodemer explains that if you think you might have frostbite, move to a warmer place as soon as you can and remove any wet clothing.
 If sensation doesn’t come back to the skin, or the skin turns gray, seek medical help.

-And, Dr. Bodemer cautions - do not warm body parts back up if you’re going to be exposed to cold again.
-That may cause further damage.
+And, Dr. Bodemer cautions: Do not warm body parts back up if you’re going to be exposed to cold again.
+That could cause further damage.

 “The site of frostbite will likely be painful.
-Ibuprophen can help limit the inflammation and pain,” says Dr. Bodemer.
-“But again, it is important to have any damaged tissue treated by a physician to help minimize risk of infection and prevent further damage.”
+Ibuprofen can help limit the inflammation and pain,” said Dr. Bodemer.
+“But, again, it is important to have any damaged tissue treated by a physician to help minimize risk of infection and prevent further damage.”

 If you’re not up to date on your Tetanus vaccination, you’ll need to check with your physician about getting a booster.
-And Dr. Bodemer offers two final reminders, “Be very careful not to re-expose any affected areas to cold for 6 to 12 months, including ice packs.
-And keep in mind once you’ve had frostbite you are more susceptible to have it again in the future.”
+And Dr. Bodemer offers two final reminders: “Be very careful not to re-expose any affected areas to cold for six to 12 months, including ice packs.
+And keep in mind once you’ve had frostbite, you are more susceptible to have it again in the future.”